OfirPeer07/worldflags-website/README.md

 - **World information:** Real-time global information about all countries.
 - **World Population:** Real-time information on the world population.
 - **All People In 1 Page:** Displaying real-time all people on one page.
-- **Coronavirus:** Real-time informaion of the pandemic Coronavirus.
+- **Coronavirus:** Real-time information on the pandemic Coronavirus.

 ### PageNotFound

 If you encounter a non-existent page or invalid link, you will be redirected to the PageNotFound page.
-From there, you can click on the image of the Moon/Sun to return to the main page (App).
+From there, you can click on the image of the Moon/Sun to return to the main page.

 ## Technologies Used